r2devops/hub/docs/job-structure.md

 !!! warning
-    If you don't want to add any pictures, you have to add at least an empty file named `.gitkeep` to ensure the folder presence in git
+    If you don't want to add any pictures, you have to add at least an empty file named `.gitkeep` to ensure the folder presence in git!